Chart Color Schemes

 The level of residential development activity in Newtown is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Newtown recorded around 6 residential properties granted approval annually.
-Over the past 5 financial years, from FY-21 to FY-25, approximately 34 homes were approved, with another 7 approved so far in FY-26.
-Despite population decline, development activity has been adequate relative to other areas, benefiting buyers.
+AreaSearch analysis of ABS building approval numbers shows Newtown granted around 6 residential property approvals annually.
+Over the past five financial years, from FY-21 to FY-25, approximately 34 homes were approved, with another 7 approved in FY-26 so far.
+Despite population decline, development activity has been adequate relative to other areas.

-New properties are constructed at an average expected construction cost value of $380,000.
+The average construction cost of new properties is $380,000.
 This year, $5.0 million in commercial development approvals have been recorded, indicating the area's residential character.
-New development consists of 22.0% detached dwellings and 78.0% attached dwellings, attracting downsizers, investors, and first-time purchasers due to affordable entry pathways.
+New development consists of 22.0% detached dwellings and 78.0% attached dwellings.

 Frequently Asked Questions - Development